 Sugar Coating|Stages of Sugar Coating

-The application of a layer of sugar or sucrose over the core tablet is known as sugar coating.Sugar coating is applied over tablets for a number of reasons and most important is to mask the taste.It is the oldest technique of coating used in pharmaceutical industries.
-Sugar coating is a multistage process and is a lengthy process.Weight gain during sugar coating may range from 30-80% or up to 100% depending upon the formulation.
+The application of a layer of sugar or sucrose over the core tablet is known as sugar coating.
+Sugar coating is applied over tablets for several reasons and most important is to mask the taste.
+It is the oldest technique of coating used in pharmaceutical industries.
+Sugar coating is a multistage process and is a lengthy process.
+Weight gain during sugar coating may range from 30-80% or up to 100% depending upon the formulation.

 History of Coating.

-The use of coating material for solid dosage form is very old and its first reference is found in islamic literature where Rhazes describes the coating of pills.
+The use of coating material for solid dosage form is very old and its first reference is found in Islamic literature where Rhazes describes the coating of pills.

 In 1840 the first sugar coating was applied to the pills of Cubeb and Copaiba.

-The technique of sugar coating of pills was spread to the United States and many companies started using this technique.
+The technique of sugar coating pills was spread to the United States and many companies started using this technique.

 Principle of Sugar Coating